fr4iser90/FoundryCord/docs/3_developer_guides/01_getting_started/testing_guidelines.md

-# Testing Guidelines (FoundryCord Bot)
+# Testing Guidelines

+This document outlines the philosophy, tools, conventions, and best practices for writing tests within the FoundryCord project.
+Adhering to these guidelines helps ensure code quality, maintainability, and prevents regressions.

-**Goal:** Ensure code quality, maintainability, and prevent regressions through consistent and effective testing practices.
+**Goal:** Ensure code quality, maintainability, and prevent regressions through consistent and effective testing practices across all components of FoundryCord (Bot, Web, Shared).

 ## Testing Philosophy